 Dermaplaning helps clear away the damaged top layer of skin, which then lets your skincare products do their job.
 Why use retinol to create new skin cells if you’re not exfoliating the old top layer of skin?

 Dermaplaning makes your skin smoother, your skincare absorbs better and your makeup applies smoothly.

 How To Dermaplane at Home

-After your face is 100% clean & free of debris then you simply hold the Tinkle razor at a 45-degree angle with one hand, hold your skin taunt with the other and lightly scrape the top layer of your skin in small upward motions.
+- After your face is 100% clean & free of debris, you can start dermaplaning.
+To dermaplane, simply hold the Tinkle razor at a 45-degree angle with one hand, hold your skin taut with the other, and lightly scrape the top layer of your skin in small upward motions.
 You can go over the skin once or twice to make sure you get the peach fuzz and any skin cells.
 You won’t really be able to see the dead skin peel off per-say but you should be able to feel the smoothness after.
-I learned how to do this from my friend Jordan.
-She is the entire reason I started doing this and she has an excellent video tutorial here.

 If you’re a visual learner, check out my dermaplane highlights on Instagram.
 Or you can watch this dermaplane video tutorial from my friend Jordan Harper.
 She is the reason I started dermaplaning at home.

 Don’t dermaplane without using an AHA (alpha hydroxy acid) or BHA (beta hydroxy acid) exfoliant afterward.
 I used to breakout after dermaplaning until I started using these m61 Peel Pads.
 These pads have both glycolic acid (an AHA) and salicylic acid (a BHA).